There are only a handful of places within the Arctic Circle that are in any way

 is the only wooden cathedral in Norway.

 Tromsdalstinden is the second of Tromsø's icons, the hulking mountain which peers

 conspicuously at the city.
-It's over 4000 feet high, but is a reasonably easy summer climb.
+It's over four thousand feet high, but is a reasonably easy summer climb.

 Tromsøbrua or the Tromsø Bridge completes the line up of Tromsø's calling cards,